ArduPilot/MethodicConfigurator/BLOG.md

 ![MagFit results](images/blog/magfit_1.png)

-After that repeat the steps described in [2.14 ArduPilot Hardware Report](#214-ardupilot-hardware-report).
+After that repeat the steps described in [Section 6.11 ArduPilot Hardware Report](#611-ardupilot-hardware-report).

 The report should now look like this:

 ![Hardware-Report after MagFit](images/blog/hardware_report_magfit.png)

-# 6. Fourth Flight: PID VTOL-Quiktune lua script or manual PID tune (optional)
+## 9.2 Fourth Flight: PID VTOL-Quiktune lua script or manual PID tune (optional)

 If your flight controller can run lua scripts perform a [PID lua VTOL-Quicktune](https://ardupilot.org/copter/docs/quiktune.html).
 If you have an STM32 F4 or F7 processor that can not run lua scripts perform a [manual PID tune](https://ardupilot.org/copter/docs/ac_rollpitchtuning.html) instead.